p-DG cyclotomic nilHecke algebras: A double centralizer property

 Let us consider, back in the setting of Theorem \ref{thm-action-extension}, the following question: under what conditions on the functor $\mc{E}_{ij}$ does the induced functor

 descend to a map of Grothendieck groups of finitely-generated projective modules?

 One immediate problem arises from the fact that the functor $\mc{J}_i$ is not always exact, and therefore the composition $\mc{E}_{ij}^\prime$ will usually not be exact.
-To avoid this problem, we will, in this subsection, replace the functor $\mc{J}_i$ by a better behaved adjoint to the Soergel functor $\mc{V}_i$.
+To avoid this problem, we will, in this subsection, replace the functor $\mc{J}_i$ by a better-behaved adjoint to the Soergel functor $\mc{V}_i$.

-We start by observing that, in the setting of Section \ref{subsec-double-centralizer} that, if $M$ is a $(B,A)$-bimodule that is projective as a $B$-module, then we have two incarnations of the Soergel functor:
+We start by observing that, in the setting of Section \ref{subsec-double-centralizer}, if $M$ is a $(B,A)$-bimodule that is projective as a $B$-module, then we have two incarnations of the Soergel functor:

 provided that $M$ is finitely-generated.
 Here ${^\vee M}:= \HOM_B({_BM},B)$ is an $(A,B)$-bimodule that is $B$-projective.
 This allows us to consider the right adjoint of $\mc{V}:B\dmod\lra A\dmod$, which is given by